RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 token. = tokenizerInstance~getSimpleToken
--- we have (assume that we have just scanned the second "i" of the above program) token.class    -- The CLASS of the token, i.e., V (stands for VAR_SYMBOL) token.subClass -- The SUBCLASS of the token, i.e., 1 (stands for SIMPLE) token.location -- The LOCATION of the token, i.e., "1 5 1 6"
+-- we have (assume that we have just scanned the second "i" of the above program) token.class    -- The CLASS of the token, i.e., V (stands for VAR_SYMBOL) token.subClass -- The SUBCLASS of the token, i.e., 1 (stands for SIMPLE_VAR) token.location -- The LOCATION of the token, i.e., "1 5 1 6"
 token.value    -- The VALUE of the token, i.e., "1".
 ```